 October 28, 2022 — PCC has voluntarily removed their Portobello Ravioli for sale due to the possible inclusion of undeclared hazelnuts, which is an allergen.

-September 30, 2022 — PCC has initiated a product alert for the following product because the product label did not include an ingredient, sugar.
+September 30, 2022 — PCC has initiated a product withdrawal for the following product because the product label did not include an ingredient, sugar.

 September 26, 2022 — Lamb Weston has voluntarily recalled the following product due to the potential presence of Listeria monocytogenes.